fieldtrip/website/workshop/fitng2023.md

 Please download the most recent copy of the FieldTrip toolbox and the data that we will be using from our [download server](https://download.fieldtriptoolbox.org/workshop/fitng2023).
 The data is about 1GB, so please do plan downloading it in advance.

-You should make a directory `fitng_stats`or so, and unzip both the FieldTrip toolbox and the data in that directory.
+You should make a new directory `fitng_stats` or so, and unzip both the FieldTrip toolbox and the data in that directory.
 After unzipping, the result on your computer should look like this

     fitng_stats
          |-- data
          `-- fieldtrip-20230215

-Please ensure that the data directory contains the `results` and the `scripts` folder, and that the `fieldtrip-20230215` directory contains a bunch of m-files.
+Please ensure that the data directory contains the `results` and the `scripts` folder, and that the `fieldtrip-20230215` directory contains a bunch of m-files by simply looking into these directories.

-Depending on your unzip utility, you might end up with a directory inside a directory, that is not wat you want!
+Depending on your unzip utility, you might end up with a directory inside a directory, that is not what you want!
 If your directories look like this

     fitng_stats
         |-- data